Last Updated: April 20, 2014

 Via Flurry Analytics:

 Flurry Analytics provides information to you about how your End Users use their mobile applications as well as how applications are performing across different handsets.
 Flurry obtains this information as a result of data being sent to our servers from our software "agent" if embedded by you in an End User's mobile application.
-The data collected by the agent may include: agent version, platform, SDK version, timestamp, API key (identifier for application), application version, device identifier, iOS Identifier for Advertising, iOS Identifier for Vendors, Android Advertiser ID, Media Access Control (MAC) address, International Mobile Equipment Identity (IMEI), Model, manufacture and OS version of device, session start/stop time, device uptime, locale (specific location where a given language is spoken), mobile network code/mobile country code, time zone, network status (WiFi, etc.), memory, disk, CPU and battery usage information.
+The data collected by the agent may include: agent version, platform, SDK version, timestamp, API key (identifier for application), application version, device identifier, iOS Identifier for Advertising, iOS Identifier for Vendors, Android Advertiser ID, Media Access Control (MAC) address, International Mobile Equipment Identity (IMEI), Model, manufacturer and OS version of device, session start/stop time, device uptime, locale (specific location where a given language is spoken), mobile network code/mobile country code, time zone, network status (WiFi, etc.), memory, disk, CPU and battery usage information.
 We hash MAC address and IMEI; however, we do not hash platform device identifiers such as the iOS Identifier for Advertising, Android Advertiser ID, ANDROID_ID and the BB_PIN.
 Hashing involves the transformation of these identifiers into a value or key that represents the original identifier.
 The device identifiers (if applicable), IMEI (if applicable), MAC address (if applicable), and platform are hashed to a Flurry ID.
 Flurry may use any combination of the data collected by the software agent to identify an End User’s device.

 If you use the restricted version of Flurry Analytics in an application, our agent collects the same information as described above, but it restricts the use of the device identifiers to provide analytics only for that application.
 An application using this restricted version will not be able to use benchmark data, Personas, or age and gender estimations provided under the complete version of Flurry Analytics.
 In addition, your analytics information will not include any latitude and longitude data at any level from your End Users.